Taylor-S-Smith/SmashUpCSharp/SmashUpBackend/README.md

 The next steps are:
+- Show attached cards in display mode
 - Finish dinosaur faction.
 - Update display when navigating hand
 - Add ability to cancel a play action
+- Have actions call a method to display the action that happen to the user as they unfold, at least for events that are not obvious (e.g. "X was protected from destruction")
+- Warm user before they perform an action that would not result in any meaningful changes

 Other TODOs:
 - Remove duplication in Page.Run() logic